Posted on January 2, 2019 by Kēphen

 My mental health was affecting me in ways I hadn’t expected.
 My issues were not arising due to some sort of physical impotency, but because of psychological issues – a form of performance anxiety.
 Despite years of therapy and medication, my issues never went away and still remain with me today.
 This lack in sexual gratification with male partners is what drove me to walk away from attempting one-night-stands and even eroded my interest in dating.
 As I mentioned in the beginning of this article, 2013 was the last time I dated anyone, I was 27 years old.
 2014 was the last time I attempted to have sex with a guy, and I say attempted because that experience did not go well.

 In fact, none of my sexual experiences with men have ever really gone well for one reason or another since 2008, and I’ve never even tried to have a sexual experience with a woman.
 I have never had an orgasm during sex with another man, though I have during foreplay.
 The last time I attempted anything sexual with another guy was in 2015, and I never got an erection or even removed my underwear for that matter – it was all about him, not me.

-Category: All, Depression and Suicide, Human Condition, LGBT, MiscellaneousTags: *See All Posts, American Midwest, Behavioral Health, Bullying, Dating, Erectile Dysfunction, Growing Up, Life, Mental Health, Mental Illness, Performance Anxiety, Relationships, Romance, Sexual Dysfunction, Sexual Experiences, Sexuality
+Category: All, Behavioral Health, Human Condition, LGBTQ+, MiscellaneousTags: *See All Posts, American Midwest, Behavioral Health, Boyhood, Bullying, Coming of Age, Dating, Erectile Dysfunction, Growing Up, Homophobia, Life, Mental Health, Mental Illness, Orientation, Performance Anxiety, Relationships, Repressed, Romance, Self-Hatred, Sexual Dysfunction, Sexual Experiences, Sexuality